0203 389 6076

 I cannot overemphasize how important sun protection is in treating and preventing melasma.
 As I have discussed above, melasma is caused not only by ultraviolet light - which almost all modern sunscreens will block effectively - but also by blue light.
 Blocking blue light is critical in the treatment of melasma and requires either an iron oxide based sunscreen or a chemical sunscreen with enhanced spectral coverage.

+There are many effectice sunscreens available.
+I personally like products from the Anthelios XL and Heliocare 360 ranges.
 No sunscreen offers complete protection and therefore sun avoidance i.e. minimizing time spent in the sun particularly on sunny days is also important.

 Topical treatments that do not require a prescription